 Both preferments should pass the float test to ensure optimum activity.

-Initial Mix/Autolyse.
-Set aside 50 grams of the water.
+Initial Mix/Fermentolyse.
+Set aside 50 grams of water.
 Measure out what you need from both preferments and place in a mixing bowl.
 Liquify the preferments with the rest of the water, then sift all the flour and add to the liquid.
 Mix well until there are no dry ingredients and no large lumps in the mix.
 It’ll be shaggy.
 Cover and rest for 30-60 minutes.

 If you’ve made baguettes previously, you will notice how stiff the dough is.
 Don’t be alarmed and add more water!
 The fermentation action of the starters will soften and aerate the dough.
+Also, note that this is not a true autolyse as the preferments are included.
+But it does help to hydrate the flour!

 You could use a stand mixer for all the mixing.
 But if you do, mix only on the lowest setting!
 I’ve found that with baguettes, you actually don’t want to develop the gluten too much in the mixing stage.
 You’ll do all that through the folds.